willbouch/TutoringService321/README.md

 </table><br/><br/>

 <br>In this team, we value gender equity.
-This is the reason why we wanted this team to be formed by males and females.</br>
+This is the reason why we wanted this team to be formed by males and females.
 <br>We also embrace differences and we strongly believe those different backgrounds that we all have will contribute to the awesomeness of our project.</br>